 Read this issue and consider submitting work to future issues.
 For the month of February, Black History Month, black writers can submit their work for free.

-At this week’s Magazine Stand, find out more about the new online version of New Orleans Review.
+Find out more about the new online version of New Orleans Review.
 Contributors: Danley Romero, Kaylie Saidin, Britton Hanson, Maria Kuznetsova, Apryl Lee, Diana Valenzuela, Anna Claire Hodge, Ryan Burgess, Rage Hezekiah, Julia Cohen and Lisa Nikolidakis.
 Cover by Ashley Longshore.